ayrat555/fang/fang/README.md

 queue.connect().await.unwrap();
 ```

-Encryption is always used with crate `rustls`, if you want to not use encryption, you can issue us to re-export the sqlx feature with no encryption.
+Encryption is always used with crate `rustls`.
+We plan to add the possibility of disabling it in the future.

 ```rust
 // AsyncTask from the first example